Jasonnavarro86/todo-list-for-phin/README.md

 createNewTodo: USECALLBACK function to get value from input where user is creating a new todo and send to request.hook for create

-handleCompletedTask: USECALLBACK function to change current todo.completed boolean send to request.hooks for update
+handleCompletedTodo: USECALLBACK function to change current todo.completed boolean send to request.hooks for update

-handleEditTask: USECALLBACK function to get value from input where user is editing a old todo and send to request.hooks for update
+handleEditTodo: USECALLBACK function to get value from input where user is editing a old todo and send to request.hooks for update

-handleDeleteTask: USECALLBACK function send uid house for url param to request.hooks for delete
+handleDeleteTodo: USECALLBACK function send uid house for url param to request.hooks for delete

 @ dir pages/AppLayout: imports TodoList Page for clientside route ‘/‘